IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_mock_defense.md

 ---

-## Project Presentations & Mock Thesis Defenses
+## Mock Thesis Defenses
-Project critiques or mock thesis defenses will be held on designated Mondays, and will consist of the professor, ALL thesis students, and outside critics, at times.
+Mock thesis defenses will be held on designated Mondays, and will consist of the professor, ALL thesis students, and outside critics, at times.

      Each presentation will consist of
      * 10 minutes of presentation and